Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Begin the lesson by asking students whether or not they have seen a puppet show before.
 Ask them to bring up things they remember about it.

-- Inform students that they will be producing their own puppet shows today based on books they have recently read.
+- Inform students that they will be producing their own puppet shows today based on stories they have recently read.